 MIRA LEONARD & ESMERALDA NIKOLAJEFF (S)

-The dynamic trapeze duo … consisting of the 2 young women, Mira Leonard and Esmeralda Nikolajeff recently graduated from DOCH, the University of Dance and Circus.
+The dynamic trapeze duo are 2 young women, Mira Leonard and Esmeralda Nikolajeff recently graduated from DOCH, the University of Dance and Circus.
 They have created an explosive expression with dusty effects … without fear of falling.
-Since they were children, they have performed together on the trapeze and created their own personal expression.
-Their acts are full of craziness, humor, female power and grace.
+Since they were children, they have performed together on the trapeze and created their own acts – full of craziness, female power and grace.
 They also appear on the floor with handstand, dance and acrobatics.
-When they occupy the room, one can expect suspense in the stomach and wildness

 Mira & Esmeraldas website